AER Style Guide for Accepted Articles

 • Full citations of the sources are to be included in the references.

 Figures MUST be submitted in PDF, EPS, AI, WMF, or PPT.
 Format photographs and raster images at 300 dpi.
 If there are variables (italics) or matrices and vectors (boldface) in figures, they should be designated as such.
-You are encouraged to create figures in color.
-Figures you create in color will appear in black and white in the print journal.
-You should ensure that your colored elements are sufficiently differentiated when rendered as gray so that readers of the paper version can understand them.

 NOTE: The journal cannot reprint imagery owned by a third party without the formal written consent of the copyright holder.
 This can include, but is not limited to, reproductions of advertisements, maps, diagrams, corporate logos, and screen shots of web pages.